A panic attack is a feeling of sudden and intense anxiety.

-- Eat regular meals to stabilise your blood sugar levels.
+- Eat regular meals to balance your blood sugar levels.

 - Avoid caffeine, alcohol and smoking – these can make panic attacks worse.

 - Panic support groups have useful advice about how you can manage your attacks.
-Knowing that other people are experiencing the same feelings can be reassuring.
+Knowing that other people have the same feelings can be reassuring.

-- Psychological therapies like Cognitive behavioural therapy (CBT) can identify and change the negative thought patterns.
-It's these thought patterns that are feeding your panic attacks.
+- Psychological therapies like cognitive behavioural therapy (CBT) can identify and change negative thought patterns.
+These thought patterns can feed your panic attacks.